voidism/voidism.github.io/about.md

 description: "Who am I?"
 header-img: "img/home-bg.jpg"
 ---
 Hi!
-My name is Jexus Chuang, a student who major in electrical engineering inNational Taiwan University.
+My name is Jexus Chuang, a student who major in electrical engineering in National Taiwan University.
 I will share some notes or articles during my study.
 Thanks for reading and taking the time to comment :)